OpenEvalProject/evals/manuscripts/elife-22757/v3/manuscript.md

 ## Abstract

-10.7554/eLife.22757.001 The unique anatomical and functional features of principal and interneuron populations are critical for the appropriate function of neuronal circuits.
+The unique anatomical and functional features of principal and interneuron populations are critical for the appropriate function of neuronal circuits.
 Cell type-specific properties are encoded by selective gene expression programs that shape molecular repertoires and synaptic protein complexes.
 However, the nature of such programs, particularly for post-transcriptional regulation at the level of alternative splicing is only beginning to emerge.
 We here demonstrate that transcripts encoding the synaptic adhesion molecules neurexin-1,2,3 are commonly expressed in principal cells and interneurons of the mouse hippocampus but undergo highly differential, cell type-specific alternative splicing.
 Principal cell-specific neurexin splice isoforms depend on the RNA-binding protein Slm2.
-By contrast, most parvalbumin-positive (PV + ) interneurons lack Slm2, express a different neurexin splice isoform and co-express the corresponding splice isoform-specific neurexin ligand Cbln4.
-Conditional ablation of Nrxn alternative splice insertions selectively in PV + cells results in elevated hippocampal network activity and impairment in a learning task.
-Thus, PV-cell-specific alternative splicing of neurexins is critical for neuronal circuit function DOI: http://dx.doi.org/10.7554/eLife.22757.001
+By contrast, most parvalbumin-positive (PV+) interneurons lack Slm2, express a different neurexin splice isoform and co-express the corresponding splice isoform-specific neurexin ligand Cbln4.
+Conditional ablation of Nrxn alternative splice insertions selectively in PV+ cells results in elevated hippocampal network activity and impairment in a learning task.
+Thus, PV-cell-specific alternative splicing of neurexins is critical for neuronal circuit function

 ## Introduction